 Naturopathy, also known as natural medicine, is a practice of treating disease using natural remedies rather than drugs and surgery.
-Online doctoral programs train naturopathic doctors in natural remedies including nutrition, herbal remedies, massage, acupuncture and exercise, and require minimum clinical and field experiences with a local naturopathic medicine practice.
+Online doctoral programs train naturopathic doctors in nutrition, herbal remedies, massage, acupuncture and exercise.

 - Nutrition and health for body, mind and spirit

 - Psychology of healing

 Clinical education and externships are typically required by naturopathic online degree programs.
 Clinical education requirements for online programs are met by shadowing a local professional or at a local institution where the student experiences situations they may encounter as a naturopathic doctor.
 Clinical education usually consists of around 400 contact hours.

 Externships are also a typical requirement of online naturopathy education programs.
 These externships require the student to work in a naturopathic practice.
 Most degree programs require around 2,000 externship contact hours for graduation.

 Continuing Education Information

 Fourteen states, Puerto Rico and the U.S. Virgin Islands require licensing of naturopathic doctors.
 The licensing and regulation requirements vary by state, but all require the naturopathic doctor to have graduated from a doctoral-level college program.
 Some states may require the graduate to pass the Naturopathic Physicians Licensing Exam (NPLEX) or to be certified by the American Naturopathy Certification Board (ANCB).